syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Export column width to Excel

-You can export the columns with its actual width by setting the `CanExportColumnWidth` property to `true`.
+Export the columns with their actual width by setting the `CanExportColumnWidth` property to `true.`

 {% tabs %}
 {% highlight c# %}